When people talk about reputation, they usually mean optics.

 Not polish.
 Not optics.
 Not spin.

 Judgment, demonstrated consistently.
-Especially when the decision is messy and someone ends up bearing the cost.
+Especially when the decision is messy, and someone ends up bearing the cost.

 Many leaders fixate on being right.